Pro Rodeo Series

-The Steamboat Pro Rodeo Series takes place every Friday and Saturday night from June 15 through August 11 in Downtown Steamboat Springs.
+The Steamboat Pro Rodeo Series takes place every Friday and Saturday night from June 21 through August 17 in Downtown Steamboat Springs.
 Shows begin at 7:30 p.m. with the exception of the Fourth of July performance which begin at 6:30 p.m.
-Due to July 4, 2018 falling midweek, there will also be a rodeo held on July 3rd at the normal time of 7:30 p.m.

 See ticket pricing for purchase at the gate and pre-sale below.

 *Fourth of July event pricing is $25/adults and $15/children 7-15.
 Other information can be found at the link below.

 While the roots of rodeo in this modest little Northwest Colorado ranch town and world class ski resort trace back over 100 years, the humble beginnings of the Steamboat Springs Pro Rodeo are known to go back more than a century.

 No one knows for sure when Steamboat Springs hosted its first organized rodeo competition, but mentions of competitive rodeo events in the Steamboat Pilot, date back to at least 1898.
 Looking through historical files, it seems that no local event was complete without some type of rodeo competition.

 Steamboat was full of skilled cowboys and cowgirls, and horses that were bred for work, not temperament, and tended to be large and a bit ornery.
 The local cowboys thought nothing of riding these hard-to-handle animals, and casual bets often resulted in impromptu rodeo-type competitions in fields or right on Lincoln Avenue.